-This is by far the best way to see literally everything the Islands have to show.
-Any cruise of two weeks or longer will probably hit all of the major islands and give you enough chances to explore each one.
-The longer trips are also where you might find specialty tours, like diving excursions.
+This is by far the best way to see literally everything the Islands have to offer.
+Any cruise of two weeks or longer will probably hit all of the major islands and give you enough opportunities to explore each one.
+The longer trips are also where you might find specialty tours, such as diving excursions.

 Small Boats vs Big Vessels

 As we know, passengers make decisions based on their needs and expectations.
-A small yacht is ideal for those travelers who are looking for exclusivity, comfortable, appropriate facilities, personalized service, and the opportunity to share the experiences with their cruise mates as well as the crew of the yacht.
+A small yacht is ideal for those travelers who are looking for exclusivity, comfort, appropriate facilities, personalized service, and the opportunity to share the experience with their cruise mates, as well as the yacht crew.

-The bigger vessels offer a concept closer to a Caribbean cruise, with lots of activities and services that provide entertainment aboard.
-Often on big boats, travelers are divided into small groups, which are treated separately, so the integration between all the guests can be a bit difficult.
+The bigger vessels offer a concept closer to a Caribbean cruise, with lots of activities and services that provide onboard entertainment.
+Travelers are often divided into smaller groups on the large boats, and as such are treated separately and the integration between all of the guests can be a bit difficult.

 Small Ships: Pros

 Small boats have the most flexibility.
 A snorkeling session, hike, or other outing may be spontaneously extended, if passengers feel like it.
-The captain could allow an extra half-hour for a morning sleep-in.
+The captain could allow for an extra half-hour to sleep-in in the morning.

 Small Ships: Cons

 On small boats, there are fewer and smaller public spaces and less to do onboard.
-You can relax in your cabin, but most likely is going to be tiny.
-Count on hardly anyone to schmooze with — and if someone drives you crazy, you will still see him often and daily.
+You can relax in your cabin, but it is most likely going to be tiny.
+Count on hardly anyone to schmooze with -and if someone drives you crazy- you will still see that person often and on a daily basis.

 Mid-Size Ships: Pros

-If you’re cruising with your family, choose a ship that’s at least midsize, although the ship area has relatively more space, a lower deck on a medium or large ship is the best choice if you’re prone to or worried about seasickness among your kids.
+If you’re cruising with your family, choose a ship that is at least midsize.
+Although the ship area has relatively more space, a lower deck on a medium or large ship is the best choice if you are worried about seasickness for you or your kids.

 Mid-Size Ships: Cons

-These vessels share cons with large ships but to a lesser degree.
-There’s less flexibility, spontaneity, and sense of an adventure.
+These vessels share the same cons as larger ships, but to a lesser degree.
+There’s less flexibility, spontaneity and sense of adventure.

 Large –Size Ships: Pros

-Large vessels have everything a medium-size ship has, plus live entertainment, more dining choices (including vegetarian and gluten-free options) and more public spaces like gyms, libraries, and salons to rest.
+Large vessels have everything that medium-size ships offer, plus live entertainment, more dining choices (including vegetarian and gluten-free options), and increased public spaces, such as gyms, libraries and salons for relaxation.